JavaScript for Beginners - Basic Concepts Conditionals and Loops (P: VIII)

 Course is equal to 1, so we get the following result

-Note: The final else statement and should be always written after the if and else if statements
+Note: The final else statement and should be always written

 The switch Statement

-In cases when you need to test for multiple conditions, writing if else statements for each condition might be not the best solution.
-The switch statement is used to perform different actions based on different conditions.
+writing if else statements for each condition might be not the best solution.

 Syntax:

-The switch expression is evaluated once.
-The value of the expression is compared with the values of each case.
-If there is a match, the associate block of code is executed.
+expression is compared with the values of each case.
+If there is a match, the

 Note: you can archive the same result with multiple if… else statements, but the switch statement is more effective in such situations.